Frustrated Contract Performance Involves Agreements That Become Impossible to Perform Due to Unforeseen Circumstances Such As Special Event Contracts

 If a Contract Contains a Force Majeure Clause Specific to a Type of Incident the Parties May Become Excused.
 The Doctrine of Frustrated Contracts May Also Excuse Parties When An Incident Makes a Contract Impossible to Perform.

 Similar Questions About Frustrated Contracts Include:

 - Are Businesses Required to Fulfill Contracts Despite Coronavirus?

-- What Happens If My Retirement Party Gets Cancelled Because of Coronavirus?
+- What Happens If My Wedding Is Cancelled Because of Coronavirus?

 - How Does the Law Treat Contracts Made Impossible Due to a Pandemic?

 - What Happens to Contracts When a State of Emergency Is Declared?

 A Helpful Guide on How to Determine What Constitutes a Frustrated Contract and Thereby Waives Obligation to Perform

 Generally, when a force majeure incident occurs, being an incident that is unforeseen and arises by nature, such as storm, disease, among other things, if such an incident results in a party to a contract being incapable of performing the contract, and the contract stated that the party, or parties, would be excused from performance in circumstances of a force majeure incident of the kind that occurred, the party is excused from performance and the failure to perform is viewed legally as a non-breach.

 Frequently a contract will lack terms or specifics that address the force majeure circumstances as such was typically outside the thoughts of the parties when the contractual agreement was made.
 Despite a lack of express terms, the common law doctrine of frustration of contract may remain applicable.
 Furthermore, in Ontario, the doctrine of frustration of contract is embodied within statute law per the Frustrated Contracts Act, R.S.O.
 1990, c.
 F.34 which says, among other things: